The Last Kingdom of Al Andalus (The Play)

 ISABELLA.

-Perhaps, a spy could be sent to infiltrate the city.
+Perhaps a spy might be sent within, to infiltrate the city.

 FERDINAND.